agl320/Simple-Organism-Simulator/README.md

 Features:
 - Simulation of organisms that exhibited a predator-prey dynamic; organisms are programmed to only consume a specific type of organism (food)
+- Exploration occurs if not food is nearby
 - Reproduction occurs after consumption of food
 - Death occurs after n rounds have passed in which food has not been consumed